SwarmStorm/awesome/README.md

 *   [aomukai/Writingway](https://github.com/aomukai/Writingway) - Writingway is an AI-powered creative writing tool that helps authors brainstorm, refine prose, analyze story structure, and manage context dynamically.
 It features a chat-based workshop, customizable prompts, a project structure view, and a compendium for worldbuilding.
 Link to our Discord server: https://discord.gg/xkkGaRFXNX

-*   [gr8monk3ys/blog-AI](https://github.com/gr8monk3ys/blog-AI) - A powerful AI content generation tool that leverages GPT-4 and LangChain to automatically create SEO-optimized blog posts and structured books.
-Generate professional-quality content with clean output in MDX format for blogs and DOCX for books, perfect for content creators and writers looking to streamline their workflow.
+*   [gr8monk3ys/blog-AI](https://github.com/gr8monk3ys/blog-AI) - An AI content generation tool that to automatically create SEO optimized blog posts and books.
+Generate content in MDX format for blogs and DOCX for books, made for writers.

 *   [crystaldba/postgres-mcp](https://github.com/crystaldba/postgres-mcp) - Postgres MCP Pro provides configurable read/write access and performance analysis for you and your AI agents.